 Routine wellness exams (or pet checkups) are key to helping your pet maintain their long-term physical health and wellbeing.

-Combined with regular vaccinations, parasite prevention and proper nutrition, these peet annual exams include regular physical checkups to give your pet the best chance at excellent lifelong health.
+Combined with regular vaccinations, parasite prevention and proper nutrition, these pet annual exams include regular physical checkups to give your pet the best chance at excellent lifelong health.

 When your pet is brought in for their regularly scheduled routine checkup, we are given a chance to prevent health issues from developing in your pet and treat them early before they progress into more serious health issues.

-What to Expect During Your Pet's Routine Wellness Exam in Ypsilanti
+What to Expect During Your Pet Annual Exam in Ypsilanti

 Our vet will give your cat or dog a comprehensive physical checkup in order to give them a complete picture of your pet's overall health and wellbeing.
 Pet annual exams at our animal hospital include all of the following elements: